raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 	(1..5).map &'*2'
 	    => [2, 4, 6, 8, 10]

-Note that this conversion only happens when you try to pass a string as a block to a method with “&.”
-It is not correct to say that “&” converts an object to a `Proc`, the `#to_proc` method does that.
-It is correct to say that when passing an object to a method, the “&” unary operator tries to convert the object to a block, using the Object’s `#to_proc` method if need be.
+Note that this conversion only happens when you try to pass a string as a block to a method with "&."
+It is not correct to say that "&" converts an object to a `Proc`, the `#to_proc` method does that.
+It is correct to say that when passing an object to a method, the "&" unary operator tries to convert the object to a block, using the Object's `#to_proc` method if need be.

-We’ll close with an example, where we decide that a Guesser can be converted to a Proc:
+We'll close with an example, where we decide that a Guesser can be converted to a Proc:

 	class Guesser
 	    def to_proc